 Classroom Strategies: Teachers can use many classroom strategies to improve the effectiveness of their classrooms.
 Teachers need to select appropriate strategies to be adopted in order to create an effective learning environment for their students.
 For example, by creating a fun, light-hearted atmosphere, many different learning strategies can be implemented easily.
 These are some classroom strategies that work:

 Informative Review of Course: Instructors must conduct a thorough review of the course in order to determine what was covered and what should be reviewed.
 They need to revise the objectives and goals of the course as well as the objectives themselves.
 This review can be time-boxed, and the teacher may schedule it to take place at certain times during the day or week.
 A review of the contents should also include an evaluation of student’s work, and assessment of each part of class assignments.
 Review can also be performed periodically, for example, when a student reaches a milestone.
 Effective teaching strategies include regularly reviewing student progress, building upon established lesson plans and periodically reassessing lesson objectives.
-Review of Teaching: A continuous review of lessons in the lesson plan is an effective teaching strategy.
-It also helps to improve the effectiveness of classroom instruction.
-Review of Teaching: Teachers should review the lessons covered in previous sessions and plan for the next session.
-The review can be done by writing down notes, keeping a notepad handy to note key points, reviewing previously covered material, asking other teachers and students for their comments and then writing down the same information in a different format.
-Teachers may also choose to make a slide presentation from some of their notes.
-They can refer to it throughout the class and even make copies of important text.

 If you have any concerns relating to where and how to use Sheltered Instruction, you can get hold of us at our own webpage.